 Average Price Sold

-The Average Sale Price of Marin Single Family Homes increased a healthy 12% in Q3 compared to the same quarter last year.
-When compared to Q2, Q3 Average Sale Price decreased slightly (1%) to $1,606,232.
+The Average Sale Price of Marin Single Family Homes remains relatively unchanged, though down slightly in February, by 1%, compared to January.
+When compared to the same month last year, Average Sale Price increased 10%, to $1,542,952.

 In Contract by Area